 One would hope that with such a close relationship between the complexes for and it should be easy to prove that the two homologies are equal.

 Failure of the "Almost Proof"

 Unfortunately it is simply not true that homotopic horizontal differentials in a double complex lead to equal overall homology.
 A nice counterexample was given already in Utah by Jake Rasmussen, and is reproduced on the left here (dots stand for vectors and the maps are presented by colour-coded arrows).

-It is not difficult to show that if in addition h commutes with p and q then exp(h) is an isomorphism between the two double complexes.
-For a while I believed I could show that in our case indeed h commutes with p and q and the problem is resolved.
+It is not difficult to show that if in addition commutes with and then is an isomorphism between the two double complexes.
+For a while I believed I could show that in our case indeed commutes with and and the problem is resolved.
 But in December 2005 Stephan Wehrli asked for the details, and it turned out I didn't have them (no counterexample yet, either).
 At this time neither I nor he know how to revive the proof.

 A Second Attempt - "Re-Embedding Universality"